popolo-project/popolo-spec/src/terms.md

 &address

+# Area

+* Schema.org adds a new property for each identifier scheme, e.g. `globalLocationNumber`, and each classification scheme, e.g. `isicV4`.
+* FAO adds a new property for each identifier scheme, e.g. `codeDBPediaID`.

+&area

+# Motion

 * Canada has two ways of expressing motions: from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.

-# Motion

 &motion